ProfessionalCommunity Edition

 Setting payload positions for a credential stuffing attack

-5. Under Payload settings [Simple list], paste the list of usernames.
+5. Under Payload configuration, paste the list of usernames.

 Adding payloads for a credential stuffing attack

-6. Select Payload set 2, and paste the list of passwords.
+6. Select position 2 from the Payload position drop-down list, and paste the list of passwords.

 7. Click Start attack.
 The attack starts running in the new dialog.
 Intruder sends a request for each pair of usernames and passwords in the list.